 Will the room and meal plan compensation affect my financial aid?

 Each individual’s financial aid package is unique, and the RA remuneration can affect your financial aid.
 We encourage all applicants to contact the Office of Financial Aid and determine the exact effect on their financial aid package.
 It is each applicant’s responsibility to be aware of how their financial aid will be affected.

 How can I learn more about the RA position?

 Read through the information on this website, and especially the RA position description.
-You can also attend an RA Information Session.
+Go to the RA selection timeline page to find out when information sessions will be held.

 Residence Hall staff such as RHDs, Graduate Assistants, and current RAs are also a great resource to learn more about the RA position.